26th Regiment of Foot, February 1775

 On the morning of May 10th, 1775 the British soldiers and their families posted to Fort Ticonderoga considered themselves on peacetime garrison duty, even as events proved otherwise.
 This 1775 British Garrison event intends to portray the soldiers of the 26th Foot who guarded Fort Ticonderoga on the eve of the Revolutionary War.
 Beyond stewards of this storied Fort, the soldiers of the 26th were part of the British Army’s system to defend their global colonial empire after the French & Indian War.
 A Scots regiment, the 26th Foot was alternately known as the “Cameronians,” and the “Covenanters,” referencing its original raising from armed religious protesters in southwest Scotland after the Glorious Revolution.
 The 26th Foot rotated from the Irish Establishment onto garrison duty in the American Colonies in 1768.
 Initially, posted to New Jersey, the regiment was transferred to Canada and dispersed into garrisons along the Saint Lawrence and Lake Champlain Valleys.

-By February of 1775 Fort Ticonderoga’s reputation far exceeded the real strength of this post.
+By 1775 Fort Ticonderoga’s reputation far exceeded the real strength of this post.
 British Engineer Captain John Montressor described Fort Ticonderoga in 1774 as Ticonderoga “composed of decayed Wood and Earth,” suggesting the, “ruinous situation,” of the fort was beyond repair.
 He added, “the unhealthiness of the place, the Garrison being then ill with Fevers and Agues, the badness of the Water.”
 The only serviceable part of the Ticonderoga was the barracks since they were “repairable, being made of Stone.”
 The 26th Foot had maintained a substantial garrison at Fort Crown Point, the vastly larger Fort 15 miles down Lake Champlain, until the Fort burned down on April 21, 1773 thanks to a soap making business run out of the soldiers’ barracks.
 Despite the general decay of Fort Ticonderoga it was still the best regional option when Governor General Guy Carleton began to build up troops in the area as a possible counter to rebellion in New England.

-In February, and even as late as May, rebellion remained merely rumors for Captain William Delaplace and his garrison.
+As late as May of 1775 rebellion remained merely rumors for Captain William Delaplace and his garrison.
 Delaplace did not command his company at Ticonderoga.
 Instead he commanded a company sized guard, drawn from many companies of the 26th Foot, including his own.
 Despite their elite status, even three grenadiers were drafted into Delaplace’s guard.
 Delaplace also commanded five artilleryman detached to tend to cannons and munitions from Royal Artillery.
 These brought the garrison to forty-two, by May 10th.
 By 1775 many of Delaplace’s men had served since rotation onto American service, if not long before.
 Lieutenant Jocyelyn Fletham, who arrived in May with fresh soldiers noted in his roster of captured men “those marked O are old wore out & unserviceable- & very few that can stand fatigue but those mark’d with an S: being chiefly the party brought down by Lt Feltham a few days before are serviceable those without any mark are middling.”
 Along with the soldiers captured in May, were approximately twenty-four women and children, the families of this peacetime guard.
 Fort Ticonderoga’s barracks had a designed capacity of 400 men, but with ten percent that number of soldiers they like spread out, turning the barracks into more comfortable billets.
 American accounts from the capture describe training guns outwards between south soldiers’ barracks of stone and north soldiers’ barracks of wood to cover the British soldiers and their families within.

 Despite being a Scottish regiment, the 26th foot is recorded both in the December 19, 1768 Royal Clothing Warrant and the Grenadier Book of 1768 in standard British soldiers dress.
 The regiment adopted highland dress in 1881, but in 1775 the Scots nature of these soldiers was reflected only in surname, accent, and the occasion flat scotch bonnet worn off duty.
 Records of the Annual Reviews and Inspections of the 26th Foot are currently missing during tour in America, obscuring any deviations from the 1768 Warrant.
 When the regiment returned for American service, no aberrations in dress were noted in their review.
 Outside of special winter clothing, the Captain Delaplace’s guard appears to have been attired and equipped as per regulations and common practice in the British Army.
 For the purpose of portraying these soldiers, regimental details are important, but wherever possible and especially with winter clothing these guidelines are designed to include other impressions while still providing a uniform appearance.